The following instructions are for hardware delivered from September 2022 onwards.

 - There is also a power button on the top of the device if needed

-The terminals support the PoE+ standard, which enables power supply to the terminal via an Ethernet cable.
-This is especially useful in places where a separate power source is not available.
-The use of PoE+ requires at least the purchase of a separate PoE+ splitter, which divides the Ethernet cable into a power adapter and an Ethernet cable.
-These connect to the terminal.
-In addition, the use of PoE+ naturally requires that the Ethernet cable transfers power.
+The terminals do not directly support PoE power supply, but the use of PoE requires at least the purchase of a separate PoE splitter, which divides the network cable into a power cord and a network cable.
+These are connected to the Nepton Touch terminal.
+In addition, the use of PoE naturally requires that the network cable be powered.
 This may not be the case by default.
-To enable this, a PoE+ injector should be installed.
-Customers and partners can purchase the required equipment independently or through Nepton.
+To enable this, a PoE injector should be installed.
+The required equipment according to the PoE+ standard can be obtained directly by the customer or partner or they can be purchased through Nepton.

 Power and Ethernet connections